Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 4. The Guildhall

-The Guildhall, located near Leicester Cathedral, is one of Leicester’s oldest and most fascinating buildings, dating back to the 14th century.
-It has served many purposes over the years, including as a courtroom, a town hall, and even a library.
-Today, it contains a museum where you can learn about Leicester’s medieval history.
-The Guildhall’s Great Hall, with its oak beams and period furnishings, is particularly striking and offers a perfect setting for historical reenactments and events.
+The Guildhall, located near Leicester Cathedral, is one of Leicester’s oldest and most interesting buildings that dating back to the 14th century.
+Over the years, it has been used as a courtroom, a town hall, a library, etc. Today, it includes a museum in which you can learn to know about the medieval history of Leicester.
+The Great Hall of the Guildhall, being filled with oak beams and period furnishings, is a particularly striking space which offers a perfect setting for stunning reenactments and historical events.

 5. New Walk Museum and Art Gallery

-New Walk Museum and Art Gallery, although not as such hidden, often gets overshadowed by other attractions.
-This museum offers an impressive collection of exhibits, ranging from ancient Egyptian artifacts to modern art.
-The dinosaur gallery, featuring a full skeleton of a Rutland dinosaur, is a hit with children and adults alike.
-Additionally, the museum hosts temporary exhibitions, making every visit a unique experience.
+New Walk Museum and Art Gallery is not as such hidden, but it often gets swept under the carpet by other attractions.
+The museum offers spectacular exhibits, ranging from ancient Egyptian materials to modern art.
+The dinosaur gallery offers a complete skeleton of a Rutland dinosaur, which is loved by both children and adults.
+The museum is also constantly set with temporary exhibits, which is why every time you visit, you’ll get a unique experience.